B0K1NG/InfiPics/README.md

     yarn install
     ```

-    Also create an .env file outside of the scope and add these:
+    Also create an .env file outside of the scope and add these to the .env file:

     ```bash
     VITE_FLICKR_API_KEY=2afbd3e2f0f61f15bb4c37d2d658f304